-The project may also need to build two small shafts along the tunnel alignment in the Domain area to provide emergency services with access to the Metro Tunnel.
-Following further work, an emergency access shaft is no longer required at Fawkner Park or Linlithgow Avenue.
-A site at Linlithgow Avenue, at either the Queen Victoria Gardens or Tom's Block, may be used as a potential temporary secondary access to the TBM tunnels if required by the appointed contractor.
+The project also assessed locations for two shafts along the tunnel alignment in the Domain area to provide emergency services with access to the Metro Tunnel.
+Following further design work, it has been determined that an emergency access shaft is no longer required at Fawkner Park or Linlithgow Avenue.

 Key construction activities

-- Preparatory works, including tree protection and removal, and the relocation of underground services such as water, sewerage and telecommunications.
+- Tree protection and removal, and the relocation of underground services such as water, sewerage, gas, power and telecommunications.

 - Tram works on Toorak Road West and St Kilda Road tram interchange.

-- Relocation and removal of traffic islands, trams stops and shelters, and car parking spaces along St Kilda Road, Albert Road and Domain Road, including the diversion of tram services.
+- Relocation and removal of traffic islands, trams stops and shelters, and car parking spaces along St Kilda Road, Albert Road, Domain Road and Toorak Road West, including the diversion of tram services.

-- Excavation of Domain Station and establishment of the tunnel boring machine launch and support sites.
+- Excavation of the Domain Station box and establishment of the tunnel boring machine launch and support sites.